-The classic room is furnished with two single beds (but it can be rent to only one guest), big closets, a computer desk and a chair.
+The classic room is furnished with two single beds (but it can be rent to only one guest), with brand new mattresses, big closets, a computer desk and a chair.

 It has a fan for the summer & heating for the cold days & nights.

 There is a window with view to the back of the building, that gives quiet to the room.

 Location: Ayacucho between Guido and Quintana Streets, in the heart of Recoleta.

 Classic single room to rent in a nice apartment in Recoleta neighborhood, just 4 blocks from subway Station Facultad de Derecho, line D.

 There is a charming living room with many sofas, a TV, and a coffee table.
 In the dinning room you can see a table with 4 chairs and a library.

 A fully equipped kitchen is at your disposal, containing an oven, a stove top, a microwave, a fridge with freezer, a kettle, and all kitchen utensils.